 9. The Endless Summer (1966)

 Surfing is one of the most exciting and popular water sports in the world.
 All over the globe, people travel far and beyond to ride the waves.
 The culture of travelling and surfing must be a rather common thing now, but back when this documentary was released, it was a new and foreign prospect for people.
 In ‘The Endless Summer’, the filmmaker Bruce Brown presented a new set of life for surfers by following the lives of Mike Hynson and Robert August.
-These surfers travelled across the around the world to find perfect surfing spots.
-The tone of the film varies from crude narration, by Brown, to witty humour.
+These surfers traveled across the world to find perfect surfing spots.
+The tone of the film varies from crude narration, by Brown, to witty humor.
 Hynson and August’s travel from their native state of California to the then unexplored and lesser-known surfing spots not only provides good entertainment but also induces the enthusiasm for wanting to surf these places personally.
-The title itself alludes to endless travelling throughout the world to chase the never-ending summer.
+The title itself alludes to endless traveling throughout the world to chase the never-ending summer.

 Read More: Best Chick Flicks on Hulu